kumarsiddappa-git/Dropper/README.md

 so we shall first discuss on what methods are used to allocate a space in the process memory , move our payload into it and then how to provide the permissions after that we can also see the x64dbg being used to see the payload placement.

-1. VirutallAlloc is an API which is defined in Kernel32.dll
+1. VirutallAlloc is an API which is defined in Kernel32.dll, which allocates a memory in the process we mention

 LPVOID VirtualAlloc(
   LPVOID lpAddress,                // Starting address from which the allacotion should happen , exmple a memory